Skip to content

 Chess Players in Union Square Park

-In this personal post my friend Lukas shares his thoughts about his passion for chess and the current state of the game in connection to a recent visit we had in New York.
-The picture were shot in Union Square Park.
+In this personal post, my friend Lukas shares his thoughts about his passion for chess and the game’s current state in connection to a recent visit to New York.
+The pictures were shot in Union Square Park.

 test

 Chess has seen better days.
-Maybe it’s an underestimation of the current standing of chess, but the societal impact and prevalence of chess seems to be lower than in the past decades.
-If one does not specifically look for them, there’s few people around to have a casual game or to chat about the latest tournament results.
+Maybe it’s an underestimation of the current standing of chess, but the societal impact and prevalence of chess seem to be lower than in the past decades.
+If one does not explicitly look for them, few people are around to have a casual game or chat about the latest tournament results.

 There are, of course, reasons for this.
-In order for a sport to be enjoyed and appreciated by the masses, skill must be apparent to the layman.
-Everyone can clearly see the skill on display when a professional footballer scores a spectacular goal, shooting the ball right past the goalkeeper’s fingertips, with only inches to spare.
+For a sport to be enjoyed and appreciated by the masses, skill must be apparent to the layman.
+Everyone can see the talent on display when a professional footballer scores a spectacular goal, shooting the ball right past the goalkeeper’s fingertips with only inches to spare.
 Chess is a different matter.
-The hidden reasonings of a complicated chess move can only be appreciated by people of an at least somewhat similar level of skill.
+The hidden reasonings of a complicated chess move can only be appreciated by people of at least somewhat similar skill levels.

-On a recent trip to New York City, one of the most important things on my personal to-do list was to visit the local chess-playing community, famous for playing in the parks of Manhattan.
-When I finally found the time, the weather could not have been worse.
+On a recent trip to New York City, one of the most essential things on my personal to-do list was to visit the local chess-playing community, famous for playing in the parks of Manhattan.
+The weather could not have been worse when I finally found the time.
 The mild temperatures of the past week gave way to sporadic snow and a bone-chilling, uncomfortable cold.
 I was wondering whether I’d find anyone to play at all.
-Still, even in such harsh conditions, I found people standing in circles, playing, silently watching or engaged in light-hearted conversation.
+Still, even in such harsh conditions, I saw people standing in circles, playing, silently watching, or engaged in light-hearted conversation.
 Not only did I get to play my games, I got much more than that.

 As I was sitting there, at Union Square Park, in the heart of one of the most awe-inspiring cities of the world, sacrificing pawns, knights and queens alike, bantering and laughing with complete strangers, I was reminded once again: it’s a sad thing if you can’t share your passions with likeminded people.